CraryPrimitiveMan/awesome-with-star/awesome/podo_awesome-framer.md

 * [Pair](https://github.com/IanBellomy/Pair) - Drag and Drop module for Framer. :star:27
 * [Cloudstitch Framer Module](https://github.com/cloudstitch/framer.module.cloudstitch) - Module lets you load data from Google Spreadsheets and Microsoft Excel directly into your Framer projects. :star:14
 * [framer-QueryInterface](https://github.com/marckrenn/framer-QueryInterface) - Module that allows Framer prototypes to read variables from and write variables to the last part of their URL (the query). :star:24
-* [StatusBarLayer](https://github.com/bpxl-labs/StatusBarLayer) - Module for generating accurate, customizable status bars for iOS app prototypes. :star:50
+* [Framer StatusBarLayer](https://github.com/bpxl-labs/StatusBarLayer) - Module for generating accurate, customizable status bars for iOS app prototypes. :star:50
 * [Loading Placeholder](https://github.com/zehfernandes/framer-loadingplaceholder) - Module which instantly creates loading placeholder based on your layer style. :star:15
 * [lottie-framer](https://github.com/72/lottie-framer) - Framer module that uses AirBnb's Lottie-Web to render animations exported from After Effects (JSON files). :star:141
 * [ControlPanelLayer](https://github.com/bpxl-labs/ControlPanelLayer) - Framer module for creating a developer panel to control aspects of the prototype from within the prototype. :star:32